 Taking Care of Your Future

-According to recent social security reforms, the retirement age is set at 62 and the age of automatic entitlement to a full pension is 67 for people born after 1 January 1955.
+The retirement age in France is 62, although this is set to gradually increase to 67 by the year 2023, so that the age of automatic entitlement to a full pension is 67 for people born after 1 January 1955.
 The French state pension is contribution-based, amounting to a maximum of 50% of the salary an employee received during the 25 highest-earning years of their career.

 There are various additional payments reflecting different circumstances, e.g. for people in need of personal care or for mothers who have raised three or more children.
 A number of private pension funds are available, and employees of major multinational companies will almost certainly be offered such a group pension plan.